jsa-aerial/js-local-bam/README.md

 arrays via secondary parse - see getAlns.

+---
 ```javascript
 readBinaryBAM.prototype.getAlns = function(ref, beg, end, cbfn, binary)
 ```
 Main function for BAM reader.
-For a reference REF alignment region defined by BEG and END, obtains the set of bins and chunks covering the region, inflates the corresponding data blocks, obtains the raw unsigned byte arrays for each contained alignment, parses each such array for the detailed alignement information in it, producing a vector of all alignments for ref in the region.
-Calls CBFN with the vector.
-Note cbfn is called with this == the bam reader.
+For a reference `ref` alignment region defined by `beg` and `end`, obtains the set of bins and chunks covering the region, inflates the corresponding data blocks, obtains the raw unsigned byte arrays for each contained alignment, parses each such array for the detailed alignement information in it, producing a vector of all alignments for ref in the region.
+Calls `cbfn` with the vector.
+Note `cbfn` is called with this == the bam reader.

-Makes use of getAlnUbas as the intermediary parse for the set of unsigned byte arrays for the region contained alignments.
+Makes use of `getAlnUbas` as the intermediary parse for the set of unsigned byte arrays for the region contained alignments.

+---
 ```javascript
 readBinaryBAM.prototype.region2BAM = function(regmap, cbfn)
 ```
-Takes a region map regmap, representing a reference and region of form {name:, start:, end:}, where name denotes a reference (typically the name of a reference from the reference index), and start and end denote the beginning and end of a region on reference.
+Takes a region map `regmap`, representing a reference and region of form `{name:, start:, end:}`, where `name` denotes a reference (typically the name of a reference from the reference index), and `start` and `end` denote the beginning and end of a region on reference.

 Computes the set of unsigned byte array block chunks covering the